olumidetowoju/healthcare-api-zero-trust-gcp/labs/07-observability/README.md

 output "note" {
   value = "Observability module in Simulated Mode — no real dashboards or log sinks created."
 }

-📟 6.
-GCLOUD COMMANDS (Documentation Only — DO NOT RUN) bash
+# 📟 6.
+GCLOUD COMMANDS (Documentation Only — DO NOT RUN)
-Copy code

 # DO NOT RUN — WOULD CREATE BILLABLE RESOURCES

 # Create log sinks